microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 To view a complete list of Power Query function documentation, from the **Home** tab select **Get data** and **Blank query**, update the **Source** step's value to **#shared** and select **Next** to proceed.
 A record value will be returned including the [Power Query M function reference](https://docs.microsoft.com/powerquery-m/power-query-m-function-reference) documentation.

+If you want to see [Power Query functions](https://docs.microsoft.com/powerquery-m/power-query-m-function-reference) and their documentation in the editor, you can follow these steps:

+- On the **Home** tab, click **Get data** and choose **Blank query**.
+- In the formula bar, replace the Source step’s value with **#shared** and press Enter.
+- Click next to a record value to view the function documentation.

 ```powerquery-m
 let
     Source = #shared